 Treatment should be coordinated by a metabolic specialist and is based on reducing plasma ammonia and arginine concentration, preventing excess ammonia from being formed, and reducing the amount of nitrogen in the diet.

 Reduction of plasma ammonia concentration is accomplished by dialysis and several different methods are available.
+This should be used only when the high levels are producing severe symptoms.

 Dietary restrictions in individuals with arginase deficiency are aimed at limiting the amount of arginine and protein intake.
 Children with arginase deficiency are placed on a low-protein, arginine-restricted diet supplemented by essential amino acids.